 Invasive Species & Harmful Plants Guide

 The Adirondack Region offer numerous trails, waterways and wilderness areas to explore!
 In order to maintain the current ecosystem, we all have an important role to play.
-This guide is designed to help you identify the harmful effects invasive species can have on native fauna and flora -- and what you can do to help!
+This guide is designed to help you identify invasive species that can have harmful effects on native fauna and flora and learn what you can do to help!
 We also highlight some nuisance plants you may want to avoid for your own safety.

 Check out our wildlife guide for identifying any critters you may see along your travels as well »